Jump to section

 We’ve learned that expression of your full self (or, as we’d say at BetterUp, your Whole Person) as a leader comes from a bold journey into yourself to explore your values, what gives your life meaning, and the person you want to be.

 Beloved counselor to U.S. presidents, professor to generations of students, and celebrated business thinker Warren Bennis drives the point home when he says:

 No leader sets out to be a leader.
 People set out to live their lives, expressing themselves fully.
 When that expression is of value, they become leaders.
 So the point is not to become a leader.
 The point is to become yourself, to use yourself completely – all your skills, gifts, and energies – in order to make your vision manifest.

-Pursuing the Inner Work™ doesn’t have to be complicated.
-Even a few minutes a day can help you explore your inner world and see the benefits of doing the Inner Work™.
-Here are a few activities to engage with.
+Pursuing Inner Work® doesn’t have to be complicated.
+Even a few minutes a day can help you explore your inner world and see the benefits of doing it.

 Contemplation is when you engage in reflective thought around a particular subject.
 Whether you're just pondering or truly grappling with an issue, it allows you to understand how an idea relates to a current challenge you may be facing and your overall value system.
 It can be both cathartic and enlightening as you discover new ways of being.